groggero95/tsca/REPORT.md

   $`v_f*c \; mod \; n`$

-Moreover Cocher suggested that
+Moreover Kocher suggested that

 "computing inverses $`mod \; n`$ is slow, so it is often not practical to generate a new random $`(v_i,v_f)`$ pair for each new exponentiation.
 The $`v_f = (v_i^{-1})^{x} \; mod \; n`$ calculation itself might even be subject to timing attacks.
 However $`(v_i,v_f)`$ pairs should not be reused, since they themselves might be compromised by timing attacks, leaving the secret exponent vulnerable."

-An efficient solution to this problem is update $`v_i`$ and $`v_f`$ before each modular exponentiation, by simply squaring them both we can maintain the same property and thus we have only four modular multiplication with respect of a normal case.
+An efficient solution to this problem is to update $`v_i`$ and $`v_f`$ before each modular exponentiation.
+By simply squaring both of them we can maintain the same property and thus we have only four modular multiplications with respect to a normal case.

 In our case since we need to pass into the Montgomery domain before any computation we can incorporate the blinding into this step by multiplying